EXPERIENCE THE WINDHAM CLUB

 The course opens with three of the original holes from 1922, starting with a pair of manageable par-4s where position is more important than length.
-Our new first tee makes #1 a slight dogleg right, with the pond in play.
-The second hole, a mere 300 yards, is all about the greenside tree on the right, protecting an undulating green — Stay farther left than you think! #3 has been renovated to to play as a wonderful long par-3 (255 yards from the back tees) to a tilted green designed to receive long shots.
+Our new first tee makes No. 1 a slight dogleg right, with the pond in play.
+The second hole, a mere 300 yards, is all about the greenside tree on the right, protecting an undulating green — Stay farther left than you think!
+No. 3 has been renovated to to play as a wonderful long par-3 (255 yards from the back tees) to a tilted green designed to receive long shots.

-Our fourth hole meanders for 500 yards around to the left, and again the tree lines require some precise placement to set up a wedge to an angular green at the top of the hill. #5 is a medium-length par-3 that plays to an elevated green protected by a deep bunker to the left. # 6 is a straight and simple uphill par-4 until you get to one of the fastest and difficult greens on the golf course.
+Our fourth hole meanders for 500 yards around to the left, and again the tree lines require some precise placement to set up a wedge to an angular green at the top of the hill.
+No. 5 is a medium-length par-3 that plays to an elevated green protected by a deep bunker to the left.
+No. 6 is a straight and simple uphill par-4 until you get to one of the fastest and difficult greens on the golf course.

-The back 9 begins with our shortest hole (110 yards), another one of the 1922 originals, and one of the few holes where loft is required over the bunkers to an elevated green. #11 plays as a massive 440-470 yard par-4 from the back tees, but as a manageable par-5 from the everyday tees.
-Either way, new #11 will reward “long and straight”, and reward a good short game even more. #12 is a short par-4 gem, with the second shot over a large pond to a steeply elevated green, and lost ball trouble all along the right.
-The second shot on #12 is one of the few at Windham with a forced carry (over water) with a short iron, to one of Windham’s trickiest greens
+The back 9 begins with our shortest hole (110 yards), another one of the 1922 originals, and one of the few holes where loft is required over the bunkers to an elevated green.
+No. 11 plays as a massive 440-470 yard par-4 from the back tees, but as a manageable par-5 from the everyday tees.
+Either way, new No. 11 will reward “long and straight”, and reward a good short game even more.
+No. 12 is a short par-4 gem, with the second shot over a large pond to a steeply elevated green, and lost ball trouble all along the right.
+The second shot on No. 12 is one of the few at Windham with a forced carry (over water) with a short iron, to one of Windham’s trickiest greens.

-We think our golf course rewards straight and penalizes crooked without torturing the occasional errant shot by the mid-or high handicapper.
-We think our layout welcomes all the different styles of play, as long as they involve good clean contact and a plan.
+Our golf course rewards straight and penalizes crooked without torturing the occasional errant shot by the mid-or high handicapper.
+The layout welcomes all styles of play, as long as they involve good clean contact and a plan.